stevieb9/berrybrew/doc/Managing installer file integrity.md

 ### File integrity checking procedure

+You can manually perform a file integrity check by running the `dev/check_manifest.pl` script.

 We perform several different checks to ensure consistency with files related to the installer.
 These checks are performed during the build process and are managed by the `lib\BuildHelper::check_installer_manifest()` function.